-Whether you’re a new student or returning student, this means your program will enrol you in your courses for the Fall 2021 term.
-This means you do not need to worry about class enrolment for fall.
+Whether you're a new student or returning student, this means your program will enrol you in your courses for the term.
+This means you do not need to worry about class enrolment.
 Once your program completes your class enrolment, you will receive an email confirmation.

-You can use the Fall 2021 program delivery page to view your program's enrolment type (eg. program-enrolment).
+You can use the Program Delivery page to view your program's enrolment type (eg. program-enrolment).

 When will I be able to view my class schedule?

-You should be able to view your fall class schedule in your MyNAIT Portal by July 19.
+For Winter 2022 term, you should be able to view your winter class schedule in your MyNAIT Portal November 22.
 Once your program completes your class enrolment, you will receive an email confirmation.